 The original footage of this scene was posted on YouTube on July 16, 2018.
 I love this so much, I just can’t stop watching and want to share it with everyone.
 I was so inspired that I added some music.
 Make sure you turn your sound on and view my version on YouTube HERE.
 Continue reading RESPECT

 I used to be confused and skeptical when I would hear women complain about their PMS symptoms, because I had never really noticed many problems within my cycle.
 Yes, I would get some mild physical disturbances a week or so before my period (I’m going to call her Dana for this post), but nothing too … Continue reading HOW TO HANDLE YOUR CYCLE LIKE A GODDESS

-[I write these guidelines as a woman looking for love, unwilling to settle for less than that.
+I write these Goddess Dating Guidelines as a woman looking for love, unwilling to settle for less than that.
 This article is not really directed towards the casual dater, or for females who are looking to simply hook-up or just have a bit of fun.
-This post is written with the explicit goal of divine love and … Continue reading GODDESS DATING GUIDELINES
+This post is written with the explicit goal of divine love and partnership in mind.]
+Continue reading GODDESS DATING GUIDELINES

 I came across Georgia O’Keeffe’s (1887 – 1986) paintings years ago, when I was probably just a tween; and for some reason, at the time, I did not really notice the connection between her floral paintings and female reproductive parts.
 I have always been a bit innocent, a bit of a late bloomer, and innocence and youth can often blind us to the shock of sex.
 I suppose I was fairly blind.
 Continue reading GEORGIA O’KEEFFE’S FEMININE FLOWERS